A good garden may have some weeds. ~Thomas Fuller

 Does a story about a grandma who ran her first marathon at 86 make your day?

 If you’re a late-blooming adult, you’re not alone.
-But you’ve got some remarkable company!
+You’ve got some remarkable company!

 We’re not talking about people who started early and kept going, like Picasso, Kurosawa, or Joyce Carol Oates.